richardhundt/luv/README.md

 * Readying a fiber is equivalent to inserting it into the scheduling queue.
 * Readying a thread is equivalent to interrupting the event loop.

+Any objects (timers, tcp, idle, etc.) may also run from the main thread while not blocking active fibers.

 ## Fibers